MoonFlowww/Thot/docs/sub/data/README.md

 # Data Loading, Manipulation, and Diagnostics

-The `Thot::Data` toolbox wraps dataset ingestion, augmentation, repair, and analysis helpers so you can prepare tensors before handing them to [Docs/Training](../training/README.md) or [Docs/Evaluation](../evaluation/README.md).
+The `Omni::Data` toolbox wraps dataset ingestion, augmentation, repair, and analysis helpers so you can prepare tensors before handing them to [Docs/Training](../training/README.md) or [Docs/Evaluation](../evaluation/README.md).
 Factories live under `src/data/details` and are split into four main groups: